- J.D., William & Mary Law School; Order of the Coif

 Mr. Graham, recognized by Chambers USA as one of Washington, DC’s “Leading Lawyers” in his field, is commended for his broad range of legal matters and for leading “the next generation of Wiley protest lawyers” (2013).
 Clients have said “he does outstanding work and gets good results” (2013), is an “exceptionally strong litigator” (2010), and is “incredibly in tune with the laws and regulations” (2011).
 Approximately half of his practice involves litigation, including bid protests, Contract Disputes Act appeals, prime/subcontractor disputes, and commercial litigation.
 Mr. Graham has litigated cases before the U.S. Court of Federal Claims (COFC), the U.S. Court of Appeals for the Federal Circuit, the Government Accountability Office (GAO), and the Boards of Contract Appeals, as well as before Federal District Courts and Courts of Appeals across the country.

 The remainder of Mr. Graham’s practice involves counseling clients on potential contract disputes and protest challenges, mergers and acquisitions, business restructures and reorganizations, accounting practice changes, and internal investigations.
 In particular, he often advises clients on compliance with ethics laws and regulations, including post-employment restrictions applicable to government employees.
 Mr. Graham actively participates in Wiley Rein’s pro bono program and has successfully argued before the U.S. Court of Appeals for the Federal Circuit and the U.S. Court of Appeals for Veterans Claims in several Veterans’ benefits cases.
+He is a certified Legal Lean Sigma Institute (LLSI) White Belt, and uses the LLSI process and project management approach to deliver increased value to clients.

 - Lead counsel in an appeal before the Civilian Board of Contract Appeals (CBCA) regarding a claim for differing site conditions, constructive changes, acceleration, and breach of contract.
 This matter was the subject of a three-week trial that involved over 25 fact and expert witnesses, including Critical Path Method (CPM) schedule experts, and extensive classified testimony and evidence.